zejn/photodownloader/README.rst

 To see which selectors to use.

+The script also needs user mountable entry in /etc/fstab.

 There are also some hardcoded values in the install script, but you should get the basic idea.